Cloth ISBN: 9780804798990

 About the author

 A Professor at Boston University School of Law, Jay Wexler is also a humorist, short story writer, and novelist.
 A one-time clerk to Justice Ruth Bader Ginsburg and former lawyer at the US Department of Justice, he has written for National Geographic, The Boston Globe, McSweeney's Internet Tendency, Salon, and many other outlets.
-His most recent book is When God Isn't Green (2016)."
+His books include When God Isn't Green (2016) and Holy Hullabaloos.

 "Timely, trenchant, and tremendously engaging, Our Non-Christian Nation is essential reading for anyone interested in understanding the contemporary battles over religion's role in our national politics and culture."